pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### Auto Renewal

 After running the script for the first time, it will be added to the crontab automatically.
-You may edit the auto renewal interval by editing the crontab.
+You may edit the auto-renewal interval by editing the crontab.

 ```bash
 sudo crontab -e